Deauville five-point scale

-FDG-PET/CT for staging and treatment response in both clinical routine and clinical trials using the Deauville 5ps is recommended in 2:
+FDG-PET-CT for staging and treatment response in both clinical routine and clinical trials using the Deauville five-point scale is recommended in 2:

 whereas there have been proposed separate criteria for 2:

-slight uptake, but below blood pool (mediastinum)
+slight uptake, but equal to or below blood pool (mediastinum)

 Some authors also use: